dniklewicz/ups-mqtt/README.md

 `INTERVAL` - polling interval in seconds

 ## Networking
-If you want to get the same IP address for your docker container, you can create new docker network with limited address space:
+If you want to get the same IP address for your docker container between restarts, you can create new docker network with limited address space:
 ```
 Subnet mask: 172.xx.0.0/30
 IP range: 172.xx.0.0/30
 Gateway: 172.xx.0.1
 ```
+Then your container should use address `172.xx.0.2`.

 Use at your own risk.
 No warranty provided.